Skip to main content

 Carver County, MinnesotaHypereutrophic

 On the LakeGrade rubric Hazeltine Lake fails the cutoffs — a TSI of 77 and persistent algal pressure put it in the bottom tier.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 The hypereutrophic status — TSI 77 — reflects sustained heavy nutrient loading from the surrounding watershed and frequent algal pressure.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
 Hazeltine Lake ranks 31 of 40 in Carver County — at the lower end of the locally monitored distribution.